Ben-Ramchandani/team_mike/README.md

 ### Routes:

-`conf/routes` contatins the routes for the server, that is, what URLs map to what Java code.
+`conf/routes` contains the routes for the server, that is, what URLs map to what Java code.
 For example it contains the line `GET /job controllers.Application.job()`, which Play! uses to map the request a device makes to get a job to complete.
 This file is well commented and acts as the API specification for communicating devices.
 It is worth reading if you want to become familiar with the code.

 ### Website:

-The HTML (with embeded Scala code, Java cannot be used here) is contained in `app/views`.
+The HTML (with embedded Scala code, Java cannot be used here) is contained in `app/views`.
 The images, JavaScript and CSS used by the site is in the `public` directory.
 The supporting code for the main page of the website, including file upload, is contained in `app/controllers/Web.java`.
 The real time image result page is handled by `app/controllers/Display.java` with helper functions in `app/sitehelper`.